spider-rs/spider-clients/javascript/README.md

 ## Supabase

-You can use superbase to directly connect to instances and write your own logic.
-You first need to install `@supabase/supabase-js` since this package does not install the dep to keep the bundle small and lazy imports the client.
+You can use [Supabase](https://supabase.com/docs/reference/javascript) to directly connect to instances and write your own logic.
+First, you need to install `@supabase/supabase-js` since this package does not include the dependency by default.
+This keeps the bundle size small and allows for lazy imports of the client.

 ```ts
 const spiderClient = new Spider({ apiKey: process.env.SPIDER_API_KEY });